shivam-sharma7/bootstrap-starter/README.md

 # Bootstrap 5 Simple Starter

-This is a boilerplate for creating and customizing Bootstrap websites.
+This is a boilerplate project for creating and customizing Bootstrap websites.
 Just run the `npm run sass:watch` command and customize Bootstrap by changing the variable values.

-* You can check our [example project](./example-project) for inspiriation
+* You can check our [example project](./example-project) for inspiriation.

 ## Usage